 Add hibiscus tea to green Parisian rhubarb to turn it pretty pink.

-Let’s celebrate International Tea Day by adding some tea to one of the macaron recipes from Teatime in Paris to make a caramel jasmine macaron filling.
+Let’s celebrate International Tea Day by adding some tea to one of my macaron recipes from Teatime in Paris to make a delicious caramel jasmine macaron filling.

 I love adding tea to baking and cooking: it’s my lazy gourmet way to make certain simple recipes sophisticated.
 As ever, Paris has been my inspiration, as many fancy pâtisseries and tearooms offer tea-infused pastries for that extra chic Parisian teatime.

-Some tea-infused recipes on le blog have not been confined to teatime.
-One of my favourite main dishes is this easy yet elegant fish recipe with a beurre blanc sauce infused with Lapsang Souchong smoked tea.
-Try it and you’ll see how it takes a simple John Dory fish dish to another level.
-I love the crispy topping but the sauce is the always the winner of compliments at dinner parties – so thank you Chef Vincent David for this one!
+Some tea-infused French recipes on le blog have not been confined to teatime.
+One of my favourite main dishes is this easy yet elegant salmon recipe with a smoked beurre blanc sauce.
+The classic French beurre blanc sauce is simply infused with Lapsang Souchong teabag!
+Try it and you’ll see how it takes a simple salmon or white fish dish to another level.

 I had so much fun remembering these One Night in Paris-Bangkok (Mariages Frères) tea-infused chocolate macarons and partying with a wig.
 Moving on to more recent comfort food was this rice pudding recipe infused with Theodor’s latest aromatic green tea called Little Bear, with notes of ginger and mandarine.
 I see the Insolent Parisian has yet another delicious tea-infused vanilla cream recipe.